JITInnovation/promgmt/README.md

 ## Prerequisites
 - Java 17 or higher
-- Node.js (v14 or higher recommended) & npm or yarn
+- Node.js (v14 or higher recommended) & npm
 - (Optional) Maven or Gradle for backend build

 ---